-Today in science: 1st Telstar launch | EarthSky.org
+EarthSky | Today in science: 1st Telstar launch

 This (is an) outstanding symbol of America’s space achievements.

 And so it was.
-Telstar 1 led to the advent of 24-hour, live news programming from anywhere in the world, an innovation that began to hit its stride during the Vietnam War in the late 1960s and early 1970s.
+Undoubtedly, Telstar 1 led to the advent of 24-hour, live news programming from anywhere in the world.
+Eventually this innovation hit its stride during the Vietnam War in the late 1960s and early 1970s.

 Meanwhile, anyone old enough to listen to radio in 1962 remembers the hit song “Telstar” an instrumental performed by The Tornados.
-It reached No. 1 on the U.S. Billboard Hot 100 in December 1962.
-You can hear a version of Telstar by The Ventures in the video below:
+As a matter of fact, it reached No. 1 on the U.S. Billboard Hot 100 in December 1962.
+By the way, you can hear a version of Telstar by The Ventures in the video below:

 Bottom line: Telstar 1, the first communications satellite capable of relaying television signals from Europe to North America, launched on this date … and helped change the world.